jasonslyvia/react-anything-sortable/README.md

 ## Notice

 1. Specify your style for `Sortable` and `Sortable Items`, check `demo/style.css`, **it is NOT optional!**
-2. Don't forget the `this.renderWithSortable` call in `YourItem.js`
+2. Don't forget the `this.renderWithSortable` call in `SortableItem`
 3. Since we can't track any children modification in `Sortable`, you have to use `key` to force update `Sortable` when adding/removing children.